 The Civic Federation supports the efforts of Representative Suzanne Bassi (R-Palatine) and Senate Minority Leader Christine Radogno (R-Lemont) to limit the free transit rides currently provided to all residents over age 65 to only those seniors who meet the State's low income guidelines (House Bill 4654, Senate Bill 2229).
 Governor Blagojevich had introduced the provision allowing all seniors to ride free, regardless of need, as part of the negotiations over a major Chicago Transit Authority reform bill passed in January 2008.
+House Bill 4654 passed the Illinois House in February 2010 but was not called for a vote in the Senate.

-According to a study commissioned by the Regional Transportation Authority, the annualized loss from the Seniors Ride Free program for 2009 across the three service boards will range between \$25.1 million and \$76.3 million.6 The same study projects that the senior population for the Chicago region will double between 2000 and 2030, thereby increasing the annual revenue losses for the program to a range of between \$58.8 million and \$172.7 million, assuming no increase in fares, by 2030.
+According to a study commissioned by the Regional Transportation Authority, the annualized loss from the Seniors Ride Free program for 2009 across the three service boards will range between \$25.1 million and \$76.3 million.12 The same study projects that the senior population for the Chicago region will double between 2000 and 2030, thereby increasing the annual revenue losses for the program to a range of between \$58.8 million and \$172.7 million, assuming no increase in fares, by 2030.

-The across-the-board grant of free rides to seniors, regardless of income, was unfortunate and illconsidered.
+The across-the-board grant of free rides to seniors, regardless of income, was unfortunate and ill-considered.
 There is no sound public policy reason to provide free rides for affluent seniors who are able to pay and help defray the cost of providing public transit.
 Consequently, we call on the Illinois General Assembly to repeal the free rides for seniors program and substitute a program that is limited to low income seniors, thereby providing responsible relief to those who truly need it.